DeletedUser-9999/coolcottontail.github.io/_posts/2020-04-18-introduction-to-python.md

 image2: assets/images/python_class.jpg
 course: true
 comments: false
-excerpt: "A intermediate level Python course focusing on solving Project Euler problems."
+excerpt: "An intermediate level course solving Project Euler problems."
 ---

 This is a intermediate level Python class.
 Students should have a prior knowledge of basic Python, understanding Python topics like loops, variables, functions, sets, and dictionaries.
 We will go through questions in [Project Euler](https://projecteuler.net/).